 Scan your desk.
 Count the number of pens, trinkets and stickers you’ve picked up at a tech trade show.
 If you’ve been to even a couple of events over the past year, chances are you’ve kept the practical giveaways and ditched the rest.
 While promo items can be a pull for tech trade show attendees, it’s likely that no one has partnered with your company solely because of the pop socket you gave them.

-So why do companies still invest thousands of dollars in giveaways?
+So why do tech companies still invest thousands of dollars in giveaways?

 Because, let’s face it… humans like free stuff.